Let's Dance (German TV series) season 15: Week 2: "Born in ..."

 The couples danced one unlearned dance to a song that came out the year the celebrities were born.

 Due to his ongoing COVID-19 infection, Hardy Krüger jr. had to leave the show.
 Lilly zu Sayn-Wittgenstein-Berleburg, who was eliminated in the last show, returned to the competition.

 Andrzej Cibis and Malika Dzumaev also tested positive for COVID-19 and where replaced by Jimmie Surles and Patricija Ionel.

 Due to a cold, Bastian & Ekaterina were unable to perform.
 They were given a bye to the following week.

 Week 3

 Due to a COVID-19 infection, Caroline & Valentin and Timur & Malika were unable to perform.
 They were given a bye to the following week.

 Due to his ongoing COVID-19 infection, Andrzej Cibis could not return as dance partner for Lilly zu Sayn-Wittgenstein-Berleburg.
 She was supposed to continue the show with Robert Beitsch.
 Since she was also tested positive, she was unable to perform and was given a bye to the following week as well.

 No elimination took place.
-As the winners of the evening, René & Kathrin received a bonus ranking point for the following show.
+As the winners of the evening, René & Kathrin received a bonus jury ranking point for the following show.